A Greek image of a Persian “barbarian” woman

 A Greek image of a Persian “barbarian” (now in Berlin)

 The Greeks believed that Greek people (or at least Greek men) were more rational than these barbarians.
 The Greeks thought that barbarians were ruled by their emotions instead of by reason.
-Also, barbarians had weird foreign customs: they drank beer instead of wine, they used marijuana, they wore long pants, and they let women fight in battle and ride horses.

 That didn’t stop the Greeks from working for foreigners, or having foreigners work for them though.
 In the Classical and Hellenistic periods, most of the Athenian police force was made up of enslaved Scythian.
-And throughout Greek history, many Greek men worked as mercenary soldiers or as artists in Egypt and Persia.
+And all through Greek history, many Greek men worked as mercenary soldiers or as artists in Egypt and Persia.

 Learn by Doing – Listening to foreign languages